chipslays/porter/README.md

 > **Note**
 >
-> Latest version 1.2 production ready, maintenance only small features, bug fixes and has **no breaking changes** updates.
+> Latest version 1.2 is production ready, maintenance only small features, fix bugs  and has **no breaking changes** updates.

 # 🧰 Installation